NZX/stethoscope/README.md

   * Check name - :database
   * require 'stethoscope/checks/data\_mapper'
   * Included if the DataMapper constant is present in Rails 3
+* Mongoid
+  * Check name - :database
+  * require 'stethoscope/checks/mongoid'
+  * Included if the Mongoid constant is present in Rails 3

 ### Template